Court set to hear arguments in Grayscale's lawsuit against SEC over bitcoin fund

 Other would-be issuers of spot bitcoin ETFs rejected by the SEC include FMR LLC's Fidelity, SkyBridge Capital and Valkyrie Investments Inc.

 Valkyrie's chief investment officer, Steven McClurg, said in a statement that his company does not believe a spot bitcoin ETF will be approved within the next year.
-A representative for Skybridge declined to comment, and Fidelity did not immediately respond to a request for comment.
+A Fidelity spokesperson said the company looks forward to constructive dialogue with the SEC.
+A representative for Skybridge declined to comment.

 Grayscale's legal team plans to argue before the District of Columbia Court of Appeals in Washington that the SEC acted arbitrarily in rejecting applications for spot bitcoin ETFs when it had previously approved bitcoin futures ETFs, according to the company's lead counsel.